 Electrical current in Belgium is 230 volts, 50Hz.
-European-style two-pin plugs with receptacle and male grounding pin can be used.
+Standard European-style two-pin plugs will work.
+Three pin plugs, with a male grounding pin, can also be used.

 No vaccinations are required for travel to Belgium.
 Medical facilities and care in Belgium is excellent but expensive so travellers are advised to take out medical insurance.
 UK citizens receive emergency medical care for a reduced cost, but should have a European Health Insurance Card (EHIC) to qualify.

 Service charges are included in bills in Belgium and tipping is not necessary, unless for exceptional service.
 Porters, coatroom and bathroom attendants are generally tipped.

 Most visits to Belgium are trouble-free, but travellers should be wary of street crime in the cities, such as mugging and pickpocketing, particularly in Brussels at major railway stations and on public transport.
 Brussels is home to a number of international organisations, including EU and NATO, which could become the target of indiscriminate terrorist attacks.

 Belgium law requires everyone to carry some form of official identification at all times.